vidhi7/SoftwareHut-2013/documentation/Javacard_Explanations.md

 #Applet
 ###Definition
 This document explains the client-side architecture and implementation of the Fortune software.
 Its scope is limited to the Java Card language specification, the industry specifications, code review of the client implementation and key terminology needed to understand the concepts of this applet.

-Applet: The technical definition[1] of the term is:
-“an applet is any small application that performs one specific task that runs within the scope of a larger program” In this document, applet refers to the collective piece of code running on the SIM card of a GSM mobile phone.
+Applet: The technical definition[1] of the term is: “an applet is any small application that performs one specific task that runs within the scope of a larger program” In this document, applet refers to our piece of code running on the SIM card of a GSM mobile phone.
 This represents the client software in this client-server relationship.
 The project consists of this applet, a server and a communication protocol which includes elements from the mobile telephone network which enable the SIM to send and receive messages to/from the server.

 #Coding
 ###Overview
 The client side has been written entirely in Javacard.